 - Talk to your doctor.
 This is especially important if you are having thoughts of hurting yourself.
 Depression is a real illness and it is nothing to feel ashamed of.
 There is help available and you deserve to feel better.

 Remember that you are not alone.
-The horrible feelings you have are not unusual and they probably happen to even the people you think seem so happy and successful from their Facebook feed.
+The horrible feelings you have are not unusual and they probably happen to even the people you think seem so happy and successful from their social media feed.
 If you need extra support or someone to talk to, join our community to use our chat rooms and forums.